-Total stand volume (derived from height and basal area measurements) has increased by an average of 112.2 m3/ha across the quadrats since the initial monitoring event in 2001 (2003 for Quadrat 9) (Figure 6).
+Total stand volume (derived from height and basal area measurements) has increased by an average of 125.3 m3/ha across the quadrats since the initial monitoring event in 2001 (2003 for Quadrat 9) (Figure 6).
 Most quadrats recorded an increase in total stand volume in 2019 compared to 2018.
-Quadrats Q1, Q3, Q4, and Q5 recorded small decreases in total stand volume between 2019 and 2020.
-The minor changes in total stand volume recorded in 2020 do not represent a significant change in forest condition, instead it is likely the result of changes in basal areas (as discussed in Section 3.3.2), along with the influence adding additional small trees to quadrats has on average height data.
+Quadrats 1, 3, 4, and 5 recorded small decreases in total stand volume between 2019 and 2020.
+In 2021, all the Quadrats recorded an increase in total stand volume, excluding Quadrat 1.
+The minor changes in total stand volume recorded in 2021 do not represent a significant change in forest condition, instead it is likely the result of changes in basal areas (as discussed in Section 3.3.2), along with the influence adding additional small trees to quadrats has on average height data.